b963/snipe-it-docker-compose/README.md

 # Snipe-It - Docker Compose files
 Snipe-IT is a IT asset management tool.

-This repo contains 3 docker-compose files.
-In production it is best to use a external SMTP server.
+This repo includes 3 docker-compose files.
+For production environments, it's recommended to use an external SMTP server.

-To ensure the Snipe-It service starts correctly, the docker-compose file is configured to check the status of the database service before initiating Snipe-It.
-This is achieved by defining service dependencies with `depends_on` and using health checks to verify the database service is ready.
-Implementing such checks helps prevent the Snipe-It service from starting prematurely, which could lead to an 'Error 500' if the database is not yet operational.
+To ensure the Snipe-It service starts properly, the Docker Compose configuration checks the status of the database service before initiating Snipe-It.
+This is done by defining service dependencies  with `depends_on` and using health checks to verify the database service is ready.
+These checks prevent the Snipe-It service from starting too early, which could result in a '500 Error' if the database isn't fully operational.

-This Docker stack uses MariaDB as database engine.

 ## The Docker-compose files:
 1. No mails (docker-compose.local.yml)